 Instructions

-2. In a bowl, whisk flour, baking powder, baking soda, salt, and cardamom.
-Set aside.
+- Whisk flour, baking powder, baking soda, salt, and cardamom in a bowl.

-3. Cream butter and sugar until light and fluffy.
+- In a separate bowl, beat softened butter and sugar until fluffy.
 Add eggs one at a time, then vanilla extract.

-6. Pour batter into a greased and floured 9-inch cake pan.
-Bake for 25–30 minutes or until a toothpick comes out clean.
+- Pour the batter into a greased 9×9-inch or rectangular cake pan.
+Bake at 350°F for 25–30 minutes or until a toothpick comes out clean.
+Let cool in the pan.

-8. To make frosting: beat butter until smooth, gradually add powdered sugar, cocoa powder (if using), and milk until desired consistency is reached.
+- To make the frosting, beat butter until smooth.
+Add powdered sugar and cocoa powder.
+Gradually add milk or cream until desired consistency is reached.

 Notes